Avalanche & Ski/Snowboard Mountaineering Courses

 Village Stay: All of our yurt-based courses begin with an overnight in our partner family’s home.
 The homestay experience includes an amazing traditional dinner, comfortable sleeping arrangements, and breakfast before we begin our tour to the yurts the next morning.

 Good Food…And Lots Of It: That’s right, courses are fully catered.
-Our local partners will accompany the group at the yurt to host, cook, clean, and manage yurt chores.
+Our local partners will accompany the group to host, cook, clean, and manage yurt chores.

 40 Tribes Travelers